 When the ship entered Hungary we took a fantastic city tour of Pecs (Pronounced Pesh) which is the fifth largest city in Hungary and was established by the Romans in the 2nd Century.
 Have a look at a couple of pictures we took.

 Pictures speak a thousand words but let us tell you we enjoyed wandering around this historic city and especially enjoying the Organ concert inside this stunning cathedral…

-Even though we got off the ship on this morning we were super excited to explore the enchanting city of Budapest, Hungary for two days.
-Most guests continued on to Nuremberg and Prague afterwards as these are extensions that should be on every ones bucket list but we just happened to be coming back here in 8 months time to do an Upper Danube River Cruise with Tauck so we are saving it for then so stopped at Budapest on this one. 🙂
+Even though we were a little sad since our Cruise ended this morning, we were super excited to explore the enchanting city of Budapest, Hungary for two days.
+Most guests continued on to Nuremberg and Prague afterwards as these are extensions that should be on every ones bucket list but we just happened to be coming back here in 8 months time to do an Upper Danube River Cruise with Tauck so we are saving it for then so we stopped at Budapest on this one. 🙂

 On our city tour of Budapest we must have taken HUNDREDS of pictures!!

 This Beautiful city features one magnificent architectural building after another!
 Making it even better is the Danube River dividing the city into Buda and Pest on either side; making for a fantastic river walk with stunning bridges that easily connect foot passengers to both sides.

 The many river cruise ships that line this river tell us that this city is admired worldwide.
 We stood in amazement as cameras flashed in the background while people tried to capture the memories of being in this lovely city.